Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

             cm power on -n '*'
             ```

-            __NOTE:__ Power on the nodes when 'cm power status -n '*'' lists all the nodes. if there are any errors rerun the command.
+            __NOTE:__ Power on the nodes when 'cm power status -n '*'' lists all the nodes.
+If there are any errors rerun the command.

             1. Check the status of nodes.